KaveIO/Eskapade/docs/source/mac_os.rst

   wrapt==1.10.10

-Setting up SPARK 2.1.0
+Setting up Spark 2.1.0
 ----------------------

-Now download SPARK from apache, extract it, and compile it:
+Now download Spark from apache, extract it, and compile it:

 .. code-block:: bash